-The McGuffin Film Society is pleased to confirm that Waltham Forest’s councillors will next week be asked to consider an ambitious plan to secure the long term future of the EMD Cinema as a flagship venue for arts and culture.
+The McGuffin Film Society is pleased to confirm that Waltham Forest’s councillors have agreed an ambitious plan to secure the long term future of the EMD Cinema as a flagship venue for arts and culture.

-Under new proposals, it is hoped the local authority will acquire the freehold of this much loved listed building with the venue regenerated and operated by our colleagues at Soho Theatre.
+Under new proposals, the local authority will acquire the freehold of this much loved listed building while the venue itself will be regenerated and operated by our colleagues at Soho Theatre.

-The three-year scheme would enable a full scale restoration of the historic cinema while reviving it as a state-of-the-art centre for live performance, theatre and film.
+The three-year scheme will enable a full scale restoration of the historic cinema building while reviving it as a state-of-the-art centre for live performance, theatre and film.

-The new initiative is the result of much long-term planning and negotiation and would finally see the EMD Cinema returned to its proper use as a landmark for culture and entertainment after years of neglect.
+The new initiative is the result of much long-term planning and negotiation and will finally see the EMD Cinema returned to its proper role as a landmark for culture and entertainment after years of neglect and misuse.

 Soho Theatre’s Steve Marmion said: “We are thrilled with the news that Waltham Forest are making this much needed move.
 When we get the keys we will fill this fantastic building with a 21st century vision of ‘cine-variety’ – bringing the best in comedy, cabaret, theatre, screenings and special events to your stages, foyers and spaces”.